zouzhekang/YJYpaper/README.md

 24. Typo (third line of first paragraph on page 24):

->This is consistent with the research framework preset in this paper.
+>This is consistent with the research framework preset in this thesis.

 Suspected writing "previously" as "between".